The very latest higher education idea: pay students to drop out

 It is perfectly possible to argue that not everyone should go to university.
 However, once a student is there he or she will work with staff and students in a journey of discovery, and what they acquire is not so much a degree certificate as a capacity for critical inquiry and innovation.
 It is silly to suggest that a university education is somehow a bad idea for entrepreneurs.
 Right now an increasing number of start-ups trade in intellectual property and therefore rely on knowledge and scholarship for success.

 Peter Thiel himself has two university degrees.
-He should be slow to suggest that dropping out is better – for anyone – than what he himself did in completing his education.Explore posts in the same categories: higher education, politics
+He should be slow to suggest that dropping out is better – for anyone – than what he himself did in completing his education.higher education, politics